fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

-> Also is there a way you could make a video about books or resources that we can use to improve the architecture of our project?

-> Can you make a video about how Node services talk to a C# backend and why companies would do this?

 > Can you make a video where you show the difference between juniors and seniors with a focus on testing?

 > Can you make a video about message queues?

 > Can you make a full stack Java roadmap?

-> Can you make a video about [autocanon](https://github.com/mcollina/autocannon)?

-> Can you please do a video on "How to read docs"?

 > Can you create the video about the deployment process of this MicroServices?

 > Can you make a video about [apollo-link-state](https://www.apollographql.com/docs/link/links/state.html)?

 > Can you make a video about [apollo-link-rest](https://www.apollographql.com/docs/link/links/rest.html)?

-> Can you make a series on Chrome tools?

 > Can you make a video about loading fonts?